 Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading.
 Offered in the spring semester.
 This course is designed to make the early childhood educator aware of the acquisition of language and how to provide for all children (birth to pre-kindergarten) within an inclusive environment by incorporating the four areas of language: speaking, listening, writing and reading.
 Candidates will develop a resource file containing materials related to language and literacy that meet recognized standards (NAEYC, etc.).
-Candidates earning a "C" or higher in this course will receive a certificate of completion for PreK Early Literacy Learning in Arkansas (PreK ELLA) through the Arkansas Professional Development Registry.
 This course meets the competencies for the Arkansas Birth to Five Early Childhood Teaching Credential by the Division of Child Care and Early Childhood Education; however candidates must earn a "C" or higher to receive the credential.